trafficpest/strikeout/README.md

 ### Usage:

+- View https://github.com/trafficpest/strikeout/wiki for more clarity.
 Open your web browser and navigate to the directory where you installed StrikeOut.
 You will get a login screen.
 The default password is empty (i.e. not set).
 When you log in, you will enter the configuration page to enter your settings, including your password.

-To create an invoice, load `checkout.php` with at least `amount` set in `POST`. `invoice.php` is a test page to generate your invoice and test your settings.
+To create an invoice, load `checkout.php` with at least `amount` set in `POST` or `GET`. `invoice.php` is a test page to generate invoices and test your settings.
 You can see a basic HTML form example in the source there.

 Strike webhooks are supported and can be created in the app.
 The app